 Lastly, religion is quick to quote pre-cross verses that go against post-cross verses.
-One such verse is found on the Sermon on the Mount in Matthew 6:15 where Jesus Himself says “if you refuse to forgive others, your Father will not forgive your sins”.
-I know goes against popular religious teaching, but in context Jesus is talking to Jewish people that think the law is their source of righteousness.
-Jesus is completely burying them under the law and showing them there need for a new covenant by raising the bar on what it looks like to be saved through the true standard of the law.
+One such verse is found in the Sermon on the Mount in Matthew 6:15 where Jesus Himself says “if you refuse to forgive others, your Father will not forgive your sins”.
+I know goes against popular religious teaching, but in context, Jesus is talking to Jewish people that think the law is their source of righteousness.
+Jesus is completely burying them under the law and showing them their need for a new covenant by raising the bar on what it looks like to be saved through the true standard of the law.
 He says things like ‘if you look with lust it’s the same as adultery” (Matthew 5:28), and ‘if you’ve been angry with a brother it’s the same as murder’ (Matthew 5:22).
 Well friend, if you’re honest, that’s all of us.
 Guilty.
-And by the standard of the law we all get a free ticket to hell.
-However, the bible says that the believers sins HAVE BEEN forgiven, never to be remembered again, removed from the record books, and washed away as far as the east is from the west.
+And by the standard of the law, we all get a free ticket to hell.
+However, the bible says that the believer’s sins HAVE BEEN forgiven, never to be remembered again, removed from the record books, and washed away as far as the east is from the west.
 If Matthew 6:15 applies to believers then that would mean God will revoke His forgiveness and thereby our salvation.
 But if we look at post-cross verses we see a very different message.
 We see a message of we are already forgiven, so forgive others in the same way.
 Freely.
 By choice.

 [Ephesians 4:32] Be kind to one another, tender-hearted, forgiving each other, JUST AS God in Christ also has forgiven you.